foobaz/lossypng/README.md

 tool by William MacKay.

 ###Discussion
-The main algorithm works by compressing the image using PNG's average filter.
-It quantizes the pixels in the PNG file, after the filter but before DEFLATE (zlib) compression.
-Since the image is decoded using the average filter, the pixel color values are not quantized and have full range.
-The resulting artifacts are less noticable than traditional quantization with a color palette.
+The main algorithm works by optimizing the image for PNG's average filter.
+It quantizes the difference between the pixel and the value predicted by the average filter.
+When the image is encoded to PNG, this difference is what gets sent to zlib for compression.
+Since most bytes are quantized to a few values (e.g. -40, -20, 0, 20, 40), zlib is able to store them using less space than if it had many different numbers.

+When the image is decoded, PNG again uses the average filter.
+The resulting artifacts are less noticable than traditional quantization with a color palette because there are fewer sharp transitions between colors.

 The compression artifacts produced by the main algorithm show up as dots and smearing towards the bottom right.
 Images with a gradient in this direction